Pleural fluid culture

 Culture - pleural fluid

-Your doctor may order this test if you have signs of a certain infection, or if a chest x-ray shows you have too much fluid in space around the lungs.
+Your provider may order this test if you have signs of a certain infection or if a chest x-ray or CT scan of the chest shows you have too much fluid in the space around the lungs.

-A normal result means no bacteria, virus, or fungi were seen in the test sample.
+A normal result means no bacteria or fungi were seen in the test sample.